aifenaike/mlops-project-1/README.md

 The code runs with Airflow and Mlflow.

 To launch these applications, open a terminal for each and type their respective command lines after having installed them.
-The complete procedure can be found in the [article](https://medium.com/towards-data-science/build-machine-learning-pipelines-with-airflow-and-mlflow-reservation-cancellation-forecasting-da675d409842).

 ```sh
 # Terminal 1